MediaBrowser/SocketHttpListener/README.md

 * Added ILogger dependency for application logging
 * Resolved an issue parsing http headers from Upnp devices.
 (We'll submit a pull request to mono for this).
 * Worked around a known issue with Socket.AcceptAsync and windows.
 See: https://github.com/MediaBrowser/SocketHttpListener/blob/master/SocketHttpListener/Net/EndPointListener.cs#L170
+* I have replaced the BeginGetContext with a simple Action delegate.
+Unlike the .NET HttpListener this is not hooking into http.sys, therefore the only reason for the internal queue was to match the api.
+Now the consumer can decide how to handle this.